-IMPORTANT: Prior to submitting the full proposal, applicants must verify that the data variables they plan to collect are actually being collected (e.g., blood pressure readings, prescriptions, modifiable hypertension risk factors etc.)
+IMPORTANT: Prior to submitting the full proposal, applicants must verify that the data variables they plan to collect are indeed feasible to collect (e.g., blood pressure readings, prescriptions, modifiable hypertension risk factors etc.)

 Overall Evaluation Criteria

-Since your proposals will be reviewed by international reviewers please describe any system, data source, abbreviation, etc. that may not be familiar to those outside your own country (e.g. how a boda boda driver system is set up, structure of healthcare system, data sources, etc.).
+Since your proposals will be reviewed by international reviewers please describe any system, data source, abbreviation, etc. that may not be familiar to those outside your own country (e.g., structure of healthcare system, data sources, etc.).